Whatever you’re passionate about, there comes a point in your life when being brilliant means that you can write a good research paper.

 4. Take Notes

-Note taking might be boring to some, and it is no longer the fad, but taking notes will save you a lot of time during the planning stage of your research paper.
-You will find some info that seems interesting, and some that is strictly relevant to your research—make note of this stuff.
+Note-taking might be boring, and it is no longer the fad, but taking notes will save you a lot of time during the planning stage of your research paper.
+You will find some info that seems interesting, and some that is strictly relevant to your research: make note of this stuff.
 With this information readily available, you will be able to answer your research argument and use that interesting data to work your way into your essay.

 Rather than just highlighting or underlining them, type out notes or write them as you read, so that you will not waste time looking through the whole document looking for important quotations.